datopian/playbook/apprenticeship/README.md

 ## Purpose

 The purpose the Apprenticeship Program is to empower you to be a "Fully Operational Datopian".
 Someone who can reliably and effectively deliver high quality work for clients as part of a self-organizing team.
-Someone who is:

-* **At Home**: knows their way around our organization and how to get things done
+Who knows their way around our organization, who is technically competent and is aligned and starting to live our culture and principles.
-* **Skilled**: has the essential technical skills and familiarity with our patterns and products to contribute productively on our client projects
-* **Acculturated**: aligned and connected with our culture and principles and is actively living them in their work

 ## Participation in the Program